-4. Summary and Conclusions
+4. Summary and conclusions

-In this paper we have conjectured that firm heterogeneity is a channel that can contribute to explaining the observed differences in the output-employment relationship at the industry level.
-To examine this conjecture, we have developed a theoretical model to shows how the intra-industry reallocations resulting from firm heterogeneity lead to employment adjustments at both the intensive and extensive margins.
-The effect of output changes on employment changes are shown to depend negatively on the extent of firm-dispersion in the industry.
-Capturing firms' productivity density function by the Pareto distribution, we have found that the larger is the shape parameter of the productivity distribution of firms in an industry, i.e. the more homogenous is the distribution of firms, the larger is the impact of output changes on employment changes.
+In this paper we have shown that the degree of firm heterogeneity is a channel that can contribute to explaining the observed differences in the output-employment relationship at the industry level.
+Within a theoretical model in which firms are characterised by heterogeneous productivities that follow a Pareto distribution, we have shown that employment adjustments at both the intensive and extensive margins depend on the shape parameter of the distribution.
+Specifically, the effect of output changes on employment changes are shown to depend negatively on the extent of firm-dispersion in the industry: the larger is the Pareto coefficient and the more homogenous is the distribution of firms, the larger is the impact of output changes on employment changes.
 Accordingly, employment is perceived to be more 'insulated' from output shocks in those industries that have (on average) larger and more productive firms.

-We have then used data from Germany, Sweden and the UK to examine the empirical validity of these theoretical priors.
-Specifically, we have estimated industry-specific shape parameters of the firm size distributions using firm-level data from Germany, Sweden and the UK, and then used these estimates to augment a relationship between industry-level employment and output.
+To examine the empirical validity of these theoretical priors, we have estimated industry-specific Pareto shape parameters of the firm size distributions using firm-level data from Germany, Sweden and the UK, and then used these estimates to augment a relationship between industry-level employment and output.
 Estimates based on the available cross-country cross-industry data support our theoretical conjecture and confirm that the firm-size distribution provides a channel for the transmission of output shocks and that intra-industry reallocations.